Follow our expert tips to reach your health and fitness goals – our small changes will keep you feeling great all year

 The new year is a popular time to make changes to your diet and exercise but six months on, your healthy resolutions may be forgotten.
 Follow our expert advice to keep your motivation and maintain your efforts throughout the year...

-Try a vegan diet
+1. Try a vegan diet

 Veganuary is a charity campaign that aims to encourage people to try a lifestyle free of animal products, and has a huge selection of recipes online for you to try.
+You'll also find a list of popular foods and drinks that you may not know are vegan, including most brands of bourbon biscuits, some flavours of Pringles, and even some Mr Kipling fruit pies!

-People join for a range of reasons, with health the second-most popular after love of animals.
+People try a vegan diet for a range of reasons, with health the second-most popular after love of animals.
 In fact, researchers have found that people following a vegan diet have lower cholesterol levels and blood pressure, with a decreased risk of developing type 2 diabetes.
 And you can try the health benefits of going vegan at any time of the year.

-Eat your five a day
+3. Eat your five a day

 We all already know why we should be eating five portions of fruit and veg every day as part of a balanced diet.
 There’s evidence of a lower risk of heart disease, stroke and some cancers, plus the possibility of higher energy levels and better mood from all those essential vitamins and minerals.

-Visit the dentist and optician
+5. Visit the dentist and optician